wonas2dosgwr3/measurevaluenotmoney/README.md

 ## ***World WITHOUT PRICES-2.
 Part J. Raising money by other people <ins>LOSING</ins> it, not <ins>SPENDING</ins> it.***<br><br>
 > ### ***Government 24/7 dreaming up new ways for people to <INS>LOSE</INS> their money.***<br><br>***Citizens <ins>LOSING,</INS> not <INS>SPENDING,</INS> their money, the time-honored system of vanished civilizations.***<br><br>***Raising <INS>NOTHING.</INS>***

+3.14-2.
+37wop2k     [May 28, 2025]

+##### ***[THE HOMELESS (HUNTING AND GATHERING) DOLLAR.
+Part 37.]***
+## ***World WITHOUT PRICES-2.
+Part K. "Medium of exchange" avoids suggesting MEASURING ANYTHING!!!!!, all around much better than either MEASURING VALUE!!!!!
+(EVERYONE!!!!! very well understands, completely incompatible with LOW VALUE!!!!!), or "MEASURING" MONEY (VERY DEEP!!!!! subject, no one but money measurers understands, no two money measurers agree on).

 3.15